Hatshepsut: The woman who dared to become pharaoh

 The relative peace that Egypt enjoyed under her reign, combined with the economic prosperity they experienced from events such as the expedition to Punt, could be used as clear evidence of her decision-making prowess.

-Some tensions appear to have remained among the members of the royal courts, from the important noble families who may have felt as though their privileges were not sufficiently respected by Hatshepsut.
+It seems some important noble families may have felt as though their privileges were not sufficiently respected by Hatshepsut.

 There is evidence that she may have preferred to promote people outside of the usual aristocratic families to positions of authority based upon their merits rather than their family lines.